redbadger/awesome-badger/stuartharris/build-scripts/README.md

 provider: interface, another-dep
 ```

-We can use the graph to decide in the CI pipeline what can be done in parallel and what needs to be done in series.
+We can use this graph to decide in the CI pipeline what can be done in parallel and what needs to be done in series.
 At it's simplest, creating an ordered list of dependencies to build would require parsing the adjacency list, and using a depth-first algorithm on the graph.
 Here's an example that calls `./make.mjs` in each of the dependencies in the correct order (but in series):

 ```js
 #!/usr/bin/env zx